isacalder/megaptera_machine-learning/README.md

 ---

 ## Contact
-For questions or feedback, contact [Your Name/Email].
+For questions or feedback, contact (https://www.linkedin.com/in/isabel-calderon-8a155a20b/).